sirjager/ankur-kumar.in/src/content/blog/second-post.md

 | Single backticks | `'Isn't this fun?'`             | 'Isn't this fun?'             |
 | Quotes           | `"Isn't this fun?"`             | "Isn't this fun?"             |
 | Dashes           | `-- is en-dash, --- is em-dash` | -- is en-dash, --- is em-dash |

-## KaTeX

-You can render LaTeX mathematical expressions using [KaTeX](https://khan.github.io/KaTeX/):

-> You can find more information about **LaTeX** mathematical expressions [here](http://meta.math.stackexchange.com/questions/5020/mathjax-basic-tutorial-and-quick-reference).

 ## UML diagrams